Featured Image by: Nicole DeKhors

 WHAT SUBSCRIPTION SHOPPERS WANT

 Today’s subscription consumer wants everything they can get without a lot of effort.
 Instant gratification with personalization intrigues them.
 They want free things like shipping, exchanges, and/or returns.
-Shoppers are interested in being rewarded through loyalty programs where they can earn points.
-Those points can be used toward things like: better deals/discounts, priority shopping on sales not yet available to the public, and free items like a tote bag.
+Shoppers like being rewarded through loyalty programs that earn points.
+Those points can be used toward things like, better deals/discounts, priority shopping on sales not yet available to the public, and free items like a tote bag.

 Flexibility is also important to subscribers.
 When it comes to options companies can offer like frequency of deliveries, payment options, and add-ons for customized plans.
 Customers also want to shop from their phones, desktop computers, iPad’s, and Alexa or similar voice commanded assistants without difficulty.
 They also want to have a variety of brands and product/service options to choose from; after all, they are adventurous and like to try new things!

-Because of these technological advancements, subscription shoppers expect to be reached when they are in the mood and have the time to shop.
+It’s because of these technological advancements, subscription shoppers expect to be reached when they’re in the mood and have the time to shop.
 They don’t want emails, ads, or messages about products/services when it’s inconvenient.
 They expect companies to know, or have an idea of, the right time to reach them which is when they are in a shopping mood and have time to check out email ads and peruse websites.
-Customers like to be reminded of things they forgot to keep track of.
+Customers like being reminded of things they forget to keep track of.
 They are interested in sales, items status (back in stock), or things they might have left in their cart.

 It’s because of this detailed personalization they also expect to be recognized as a customer not just a random person when they contact customer service.
 If their contact information is on file, they expect the customer service agent to address them by name and know their recurring order history, payment methods on file, subscription profile information, etc..